What is Zabbix?

 - What is the best network monitoring software for large enterprises?

 - Anyone switching from SolarWinds NPM?
-What is a good alternative?
+What is a good alternative and why?

 - Why is it important to monitor traffic on your network?